-Student’s assessment in schools and classrooms have always been a topic of speculation.
+Student’s assessments in boarding schools and classrooms have always been a topic of speculation.
 Educators are continually working towards building an excellent assessment method that considers all the skills of a student and also recognizes their capabilities and potential.
-The traditional or conventional approach of assessments may not benefit the students in the best way, so a new method has emerged known as alternative or authentic assessments.
+The traditional or conventional approach to assessments may not benefit the students in the best way, so a new method has emerged known as alternative or authentic assessments.
 This method is more inclusive and practical in its approach and has yielded some excellent results.

 What are Traditional and Alternative Assessments?

-A conventional method of assessment that has been followed since a long time is the traditional assessment.
-It is a simple approach that generally utilizes a pen and paper or computer-based examination method which constitutes a similar pattern of questions such as Multiple Choice, true and false or matching items.
+A conventional method of assessment that has been followed for a long time is the traditional assessment.
+It is a simple approach that generally utilizes a pen and paper or computer-based examination method which constitutes a similar pattern of questions such as Multiple Choice, true and false, or matching items.

-Authentic assessments, as the name suggests, is a more practical and experimental approach of evaluation.
-It requires the students to be involved in several tasks that utilize their analytical, reasoning and logical thinking capabilities.
+Authentic assessments, as the name suggests, is a more practical and experimental approach to evaluation.
+It requires the students to be involved in several tasks that utilize their analytical, reasoning, and logical thinking capabilities.
 This includes project work, research and experimentation.
 The things that are learned are connected to their real-world applications.
 Hence this approach is more comprehensive and beneficial.